darkawesome/blog/content/blog/Cyber-Event-Classification-Using-ML.md

 At first I was going to solve this using a neural net, however, that 1.3 million parameter model was not as efficient as it could have been.
 The sklearn library RandomForestClassifier was used here to help me not code an entire random forest calculation.
 It would have been cool, but I was more interested in getting to the prediction than seeing the decision tree.

 I created a single consistent train-test split and had a problem with data leaking information from outside the training dataset that was used to create the model.

-I madee index arrays for splitting then convert to CSR format for indexing.
+I then made index arrays for splitting then convert to CSR format for indexing.
 Split X data based on these indices using CSR format then I split all y targets using the same indices.

 ![Summary](https://github.com/darkawesome/blog/blob/main/content/img/CyberClassifi/csr-1561649498.gif?raw=true)